apache/incubator-crail-website/_posts/blog/2017-11-07-rdmashuffle.md

-As described above, SparkRDMA allows to switch how the shuffle data is handled between the stages by configuring a shuffle writer (spark.shuffle.rdma.shuffleWriterMethod): (1) Is called the Wrapper shuffle writer method and writes shuffle data to disk between stages (2) the ChunkedPartitionAgg (beta) stores shuffle data in memory.
+As described above, SparkRDMA allows to switch how the shuffle data is handled between the stages by configuring a shuffle writer (spark.shuffle.rdma.shuffleWriterMethod): (1) Is called the Wrapper shuffle writer method and wrappes the Spark shuffle writer, i.e. writes shuffle data to files between stages, (2) the ChunkedPartitionAgg (beta) stores shuffle data in memory.
 We evaluate both writer methods for terasort and SQL equijoin.
 </p>
 </div>
 <br>